kleenxcoder/apache-tomcat-deploy-workshop/README.md

 <br/>

 ## 6 Testing time
 > I have attached a spring boot application to this repository [apache-tomcat-deploy-workshop](code-java/apache-tomcat-deploy-workshop/).
-You run it locally in your IDE as spring boot application and you can deploy it to your tomcat.
-Both ways should result in the same result.
-You should get response from from following REST service http://localhost:8080/apache-tomcat-deploy-workshop/kleenxcoder/
+You can either run it locally in your IDE as spring boot application or deploy it to your tomcat.
+Both ways should end up in the same result.
+You should get response from following REST service http://localhost:8080/apache-tomcat-deploy-workshop/kleenxcoder/

 <br/>